jjvaz25/ga-curriculum/curriculum/lesson-plans/15-intro-to-crud-and-firebase/README.md

 <a name = "review"></a>
 ## A Little Review...A Lotta CRUD (10 min)

 Even though we have never explicitly covered the term CRUD in this course, we have covered some of the technical implementations of performing CRUD.
 Can you think of what we have learned in an earlier lesson that relates to an application's ability to create, read, update and delete data?
 If it is not apparent as of yet, take a step back to think about what we know is needed in order to "play" with data.
 If the term API comes to mind you're on the right track.
-Using our _Advanced APIs_ lesson as an example, when we wanted to get 500px's post data, we had to ping one of 500px's API endpoints to do so.
-But how exactly did we go about communicating with 500px's endpoint?
-Herein lies the answer to our original question of what technical feature we have already learned which is related to CRUD, and that is _HTTP_.

 When developing an application that deals with data, a developer must be able to communicate with the application program interface (API) using various HTTP methods.
 To better understand how the different HTTP methods we already know perform CRUD checkout at the following table: